hpmicro/hpm_sdk/samples/pmbus/slave/README_en.rst

 Running the example
 -------------------

-- Run slave first, and then run master.
+- Run the slave firmware first, followed by the master.

-- When the example runs successfully, the log would be seen on the terminal like:
+- When the project runs correctly, the serial terminal will display output similar to the following:

 .. code-block:: console